2026 Annual Meeting Notice

 FRANK MARSHALL

-Frank holds a Bachelor of Science Foreign Service degree from Georgetown University’s School of Foreign Service and a Juris Doctor degree from Hastings College of the Law, University of California.
+Frank holds a Bachelor of Science Foreign Service degree from Georgetown University's School of Foreign Service and a Juris Doctor degree from Hastings College of the Law, University of California.
 In addition to his military schooling including Command and General Staff College and Strategic Studies at the US Army War College, he also attended executive management programs at the Wharton School of Business and Harvard University.
 Frank retired from the US Army Reserves in 1998 as a Colonel in the JAGC.
-Frank is a member of the bars of the State of California, the District of Columbia and the United States Supreme Court, as well as a number of other professional organizations.
+Frank is a member of the bars of the State of California, the District of Columbia and the United States Supreme Court, as well as several other professional organizations.

 HOLLY SCHROEDER